Khushi-Mahato/Ethical-Hacking-Project/README.md

-## Network Penetration Testing with Real-World Exploits and Security Remediation

 ## Project Overview

 This project focuses on simulating real-world network exploitation and defense scenarios using common tools and methods used in the field of cybersecurity.
 The objective is to provide hands-on experience in identifying vulnerabilities, exploiting them, and implementing security measures to remediate the identified risks.